Toulouse6/oem-calculator/readme.md

 This is a **dummy version** of the **UVeye ROI Calculator** that estimates the potential Return on Investment (ROI) for Automotive dealerships using UVeye's automated vehicle inspection platform.
 <br><br>
-**⚠️ Important: This Version does not include any real data.**
-This version of the UVeye ROI Calculator is intended for **demonstration purposes**.
-No real data is transmitted, and the API integration is **disabled**.
+**⚠️ Important: This version of the UVeye ROI Calculator is intended for **demonstration purposes**.
+No real data is transmitted, and the API integration is disabled**.

 ---